BenAtWHOI/blocking-rest-api-bridge-example/README.md

 python client.py
 ```

-### Explanation
+# Explanation

-Blocking endpoint:
+### Blocking endpoint:
- - payloads are returned to the client when the task completes
+ - Payloads are returned to the client when the task completes
- - endpoint is blocking, taks execute synchronously
+ - Endpoint blocks upon request, tasks are executed synchronously

-Non-blocking endpoint:
+### Non-blocking endpoint:
- - task immediately returns a 'status: processing' message with the token
+ - Task immediately returns a 'status: processing' message and the token
- - subsequent interrogations of the task reveal the status
+ - Subsequent interrogations of the task reveal the status
- - when the task is completed, the interrogation returns the completed status along with the payload
+ - When the task is completed, the interrogation returns the completed status along with the payload